leivio/pyDARF/README.md

 This is the official pyDARF repository.

-pyDARF takes care of the infrastructure and APIs needed for the realtime communication layer of your application.
-Work on your app's logic and let PubNub handle sending and receiving data across the world in less than 100ms.
+pyDARF takes simple lib for generation the barcode and digitable line layer of your application.
+Used to pay taxes from the Brazilian Federal Revenue.
+Standard followed by the FEBRABAN document and carried out tests with apps from banks in Brazil.

-## Samples
+## example

 ```python
 from darf import Darf